 Categories & Articles:

 While the Lecompton Constitution was debated, new elections for the Territorial Legislature in 1857 gave the Free-Staters a majority government.
-The new legislature began to meet in Leavenworth, Kansas in early 1858, and on April 3, 1858, the Leavenworth Constitution was adopted.
+The new legislature began to meet in Leavenworth, Kansas, in early 1858, and on April 3, 1858, the Leavenworth Constitution was adopted.
 This constitution would suffer the same fate as previous documents when the U.S. Congress refused to ratify it.

 Following the Leavenworth Constitution’s defeat, the Legislature again crafted a new document the following year, dubbed the Wyandotte Constitution.
 The convention assembled at Wyandotte (Kansas City, Kansas) on July 5, 1859.
-After much debate, a new constitution was submitted to the people for a vote which passed on October 4, 1859.
+After much debate, a new constitution was submitted to the people for a vote passed on October 4, 1859.
 It was then sent to the Federal Government for ratification.
-Following numerous long debates in both the U.S. House of Representatives and the Senate, President James Buchanan authorized Kansas to become the 34th state of United States on January 29, 1861.
+Following numerous long debates in both the U.S. House of Representatives and the Senate, President James Buchanan authorized Kansas to become the 34th state of the United States on January 29, 1861.
 Only six days after Kansas was entered into the Union as a free state, the Confederate States of America formed between seven Southern states that had seceded from the United States in the previous two months.

 Though the battle for Kansas was finally over, the conflict, which for the past six years had earned the territory the nickname of Bleeding Kansas, now engulfed an entire nation.